Walk to End Alzheimer’s to take place in New Bern

 NEW BERN, N.C.
 (WNCT) — The Alzheimer’s Association is inviting Pitt County and surrounding area residents to join the fight to end Alzheimer’s by participating in the Alzheimer’s Association Walk to End Alzheimer’s.

-The Eastern North Carolina Chapter will host a walk in New Bern at Union Point Park Saturday, October 22nd located at 210 E Front Street in New Bern.
-Check-in opens at 9 AM with an Opening Ceremony at 10 AM, and the walk begins at 10:30 AM.
+The Eastern North Carolina Chapter will host a walk in New Bern at Union Point Park on Saturday, October 22 at 210 E Front Street in New Bern.
+Check-in opens at 9 a.m. with an Opening Ceremony at 10 a.m., and the walk begins at 10:30 a.m.

 To sign up as a walker or Team Captain, or to learn more about sponsorship and volunteering you can visit act.alz.org/newbern or call 800-272-3900.